VANDERBILT UNIVERSITY HUMAN RESOURCES POLICIES AND PROCEDURES

 C. In compliance with federal law, Vanderbilt University does not retaliate against individuals for 1) filing or encouraging one to file a complaint of unlawful discrimination, 2) participating in an investigation of unlawful discrimination, or 3) opposing unlawful discrimination.
 In addition, the University does not retaliate against individuals for filing or encouraging one to file a complaint of discrimination, participating in an investigation of discrimination, or opposing discrimination based on grounds not necessarily protected by federal or state law, but protected by the University’s nondiscrimination policy, such as sexual orientation.
 “Retaliation” includes any adverse employment action or act of revenge against an individual for filing or encouraging one to file a complaint of discrimination, participating in an investigation of discrimination, or opposing discrimination.

-D. Complaint Procedure Any member of the University community who experiences harassment on the basis of his or her race, sex, religion, color, national or ethnic origin, age, disability, genetic information, sexual orientation, gender identity, or gender expression should immediately seek assistance through the Equal Opportunity, Affirmative Action, and Disability Services Department (EAD).
-In addition, any member of the University community who experiences retaliation after filing or encouraging one to file a complaint of discrimination, participating in an investigation of discrimination, or opposing discrimination should immediately seek assistance through the EAD.
-The EAD will document the details of the complaint and will conduct a prompt and thorough investigation of the allegations.
-The EAD will explain the process to all parties involved and notify them of the need for confidentiality to be maintained throughout.
-Where appropriate, the EAD will facilitate remedial action to protect the parties involved in the process.
+D. Complaint Procedure Any member of the University community who experiences harassment on the basis of his or her race, sex, religion, color, national or ethnic origin, age, disability, genetic information, sexual orientation, gender identity, or gender expression should immediately seek assistance through the Title IX and Student Discrimination, Student Access Services, Equal Employment Opportunity Offices (EEOO).
+In addition, any member of the University community who experiences retaliation after filing or encouraging one to file a complaint of discrimination, participating in an investigation of discrimination, or opposing discrimination should immediately seek assistance through the EEOO.
+The EEOO will document the details of the complaint and will conduct a prompt and thorough investigation of the allegations.
+The EEOO will explain the process to all parties involved and notify them of the need for confidentiality to be maintained throughout.
+Where appropriate, the EEOO will facilitate remedial action to protect the parties involved in the process.
 All pertinent documents will be reviewed and appropriate witnesses will be interviewed.
-Following an objective evaluation of the information gathered, the EAD will notify the parties of the outcome of the investigation.
-Where appropriate, the EAD will facilitate a resolution.
+Following an objective evaluation of the information gathered, the EEOO will notify the parties of the outcome of the investigation.
+Where appropriate, the EEOO will facilitate a resolution.

 This policy is intended as a guideline to assist in the consistent application of University policies and programs for employees.
 The policy does not create a contract implied or expressed, with any Vanderbilt staff members, who are employees at will.
 Vanderbilt reserves the right to modify this policy in whole or in part, at any time, at the discretion of the University.